HVLepage/cavep-undc/_docs/site-network/RT07A.md

 The conductivity readings at this site (180-185 µS/cm) are as expected for a sub-catchment.

-pH readings of 8.52 in November 2019, is as expected.
+Average pH readings of approximately 8.5 in November are as expected.
 At these levels the alkalinity of the river is highly suitable for aquatic life and indicative of clean water.
-The July data requires confirmation.

 ### Site Description